-Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation prepared as of June 30, 2015, are presented below.
+Key methods and assumptions used in calculating the total pension liability in the latest actuarial valuation prepared as of June 30, 2016, compared with June 30, 2015, are presented below.

-Wage Inflation 3.25 percent
+June 30, 2016 June 30, 2015

-Future Salary Increases, including 4 percent to 22 percent
+Wage Inflation 3 percent 3.25 percent

-inflation
+Future Salary Increases,

-COLA or Ad Hoc COLA 3 percent
+including inflation 3.5 percent to 18.2 percent 4 percent to 22 percent

-Investment Rate of Return 7.75 percent net of investment expenses, including
+COLA or Ad Hoc COLA 3 percent 3 percent

-inflation
+Investment Rate of Return 7.5 percent net of investment expenses, including inflation 7.75 percent net of investment expenses, including inflation

-Actuarial Cost Method entry age normal
+Actuarial Cost Method entry age normal entry age normal

-For postretirement mortality, the table used in evaluating allowances to be paid is the 1994 Group Annuity Mortality Table set back one year for both men and women.
-Special mortality tables are used for the period after disability retirement.
+For 2016, the mortality assumptions are that mortality rates were based on the RP-2014 Blue Collar Mortality Table with fully generational projections and a five year set back for both males and females.
+For 2015, the mortality assumptions were based on the 1994 Group Annuity Mortality Table set back one year for both males and females.
+Special mortality tables were used for the period after disability retirement.

-The most recent experience study was completed June 30, 2010.
+The most recent experience study was completed for the five year period ended June 30, 2015.

 The long-term return expectation for the pension plan investments has been determined using a buildingblock approach and assumes a time horizon, as defined in SERS' Statement of Investment Policy.
 A forecasted rate of inflation serves as the baseline for the return expectation.
 Various real return premiums over the baseline inflation rate have been established for each asset class.
 The long-term expected nominal rate of return has been determined by calculating an arithmetic weighted average of the expected real return premiums for each asset class, adding the projected inflation rate, and adding the expected return from rebalanced uncorrelated asset classes.
-The target allocation and the long-term expected real rate of return for each major asset class are summarized in the following table.